 A DUI can have serious consequences, particularly for rideshare drivers.
 A conviction could mean being banned from driving for most rideshare programs for a minimum of seven years.
 In addition to criminal and administrative penalties associated with DUI, you could lose your job and have trouble finding work in the future.
-If you are facing rideshare DUI charges, speak with an experienced Gillette DUI defense attorney as soon as possible.
+If you are facing rideshare DUI charges, call an experienced Gillette DUI defense attorney at Steven Titus & Associates, P.C. at (307) 257-7800 as soon as possible.

 It is illegal to drive in Wyoming with blood alcohol concentration (BAC) of .08% or higher, or while under the influence of alcohol or a controlled substance and incapable of safely operating a motor vehicle.
 The crime of driving under the influence is defined as follows in the Wyoming Statutes at Section 31-7-102(b):

 “No person shall drive or have actual physical control of any vehicle within this state if the person: